Ianpilip/gantt/README.md

-Build and show Gantt chart
+Building and showing Gantt chart
-Use pretty simple approach - jQuery for DOM elements and events, jQueryUI for draggable and resizable
+Using pretty simple approach - jQuery for DOM elements and events, jQueryUI for draggable and resizable